March 6, 1995 Revised October 16, 2000 Revised September 4, 2007 Revised March 10, 2008January 10, 2011September 10, 2019

-The purpose of this document is to establish an inclement weather policy for Indiana University of Pennsylvania.
+The purpose of this document is to establish an inclement weather policy for Indiana University of Pennsylvania (IUP).

 This policy applies to all IUP employees and is consistent with PASSHE policies and procedures.
 (See Management Directive 530.17 Amended, May 25, 2010)

 Should inclement weather conditions arise or be anticipated that would make class attendance unsafe, the president may elect to cancel classes for a defined period of time.
-If so, students and teaching faculty are released from all classes held on-campus, online, or at regional campuses and off-campus sites, and they may leave the university at the designated time.
-Specific exemptions may be made for regional campuses and off-campus sites.
-All other employees, however, are required to complete their normal work shift and assignments.
-Appropriate media outlets will be kept apprised of the status of the university.
+If so, students and faculty with on-campus instructional assignments are not required

 Should adverse weather conditions arise or be anticipated that would make it unsafe to conduct an IUP-sponsored or hosted activity or event, the president may cancel or postpone the activity or event.